nicholasatyahadi/Time-Series-Dataset-Extrapolation/README.md

 The extrapolated values from a dataset can only replicate the characteristics of the dataset used in the extrapolation process.
 Moreover, by assuming a homocedasticity condition in the calculations may be the cause of the inability to detect "jump"(s).
 Therefore, an appropiate time-series model to fit the values are important to acknowledge to get better results.
 But let's not forget, the extrapolated values won't be and never be a perfect representation of the population.
 Nevertheless, it's still useful to estimate and understand what the population might be like.

 ##### Some terms
-[1] Homocedasticity: A situation where the random disturbance between independent and dependent variables is the same across all values of the independent variables.

-[2] Stationary Process: A stochastic process whose unconditional joint probability distributions between lags are the same.
+[1] Stationary Process: A stochastic process whose unconditional joint probability distributions between lags are the same.